Giovanni Angelo Becciu: Falcon Oil

 At the end of 2012, Angolan businessman Antonio "Mosquito" Mbakassi, an "oligarch" with close ties to the family of president José Eduardo dos Santos, who had met Becciu during the latter's time as nuncio to Angola, directly approached the Vatican secretariat of state to propose that the Holy See invest US$200 million in an oil exploration project to be carried out by his company Falcon Oil Holdings SA.
-According to 2022 court testimony by Fabrizio Tirabassi, Becciu met with Mosquito and then asked Msgr.
-Alberto Perlasca, the former head of the Vatican Secretariat of State's administrative office, to evaluate the proposal.
+According to 2022 court testimony by Fabrizio Tirabassi, Becciu met with Mosquito and then asked Alberto Perlasca, the former head of the Vatican Secretariat of State's administrative office, to evaluate the proposal.
 Perlasca asked investment manager Enrico Crasso to assess the proposal; In turn, Credit Suisse, which served as the banker and financial adviser to the secretariat, recommended that Crasso turn to WRM, the family office and investment fund of London-based Italian financier Raffaele Mincione, to perform due diligence on the potential loan.
 According to Tirabassi, Mincione's study cost the Vatican $500,000 and took over a year.
 WRM advised against the loan on the grounds of financial and reputational risk, and the money was instead invested in a London property deal through Mincione.
 In 2022 court testimony, Crasso testified that he had blocked the oil investment on the grounds that it was too risky.

 On 7 October 2020, Becciu's lawyer stated that Becciu had been accused of, but denied, using Holy See money to invest in Mosquito's business activities.

 London investment

 Unnamed sources within the Vatican alleged in 2015 that Becciu attempted to conceal a $200 million London real estate purchase in violation of accounting rules regulating creative accounting.
 According to statements made to a UK court by businessman Gianluigi Torzi, a broker involved in the London property deal, a lay Secretariat of State employee named Fabrizio Tirabassi "openly admitted" blackmailing Becciu.

 In July 2021 a Vatican judge ordered Becciu and others to stand trial, charged with financial crimes relating to the London investment.
 Becciu said he was "the victim of a conspiracy" and protested his "absolute innocence".
-The BBC commented that the Pope's sanctioning the indictment and trial of a cardinal who was a senior member of the Vatican hierarchy and reported to be a friend of Francis indicated his intention to take unprecedented action to clean up the Church's reputation regarding financial misdeeds, at the risk of publicly revealing the possible mismanagement of the Holy See's finances.
+The BBC commented that the Pope's sanctioning the indictment and trial of a cardinal who was a senior member of the Vatican hierarchy and reported to be a friend of Francis indicated his intention to take unprecedented action to clean up the church's reputation regarding financial misdeeds, at the risk of publicly revealing the possible mismanagement of the Holy See's finances.